wp-plugins/mendeleyplugin/readme.txt

 The lists can be included in posts or pages using WordPress shortcodes:
 &#91;mendeley type="collection" id="xxx" groupby="xxx"&#93;
 &#91;mendeley type="shared" id="xxx" groupby="xxx"&#93;
+&#91;mendeley type="shared" id="xxx" groupby="xxx" filter="author=Michael Koch"&#93;
 - the attribute "groupby" is optional; possible values currently are: "year"

-Additionally, there are very first versions widgets to display the content of collections or shared collections in widget areas of a theme.
+Additionally, there are widgets to display the content of collections or shared collections in widget areas of a theme.

 The entries are formatted the following way - so, the style can be tailored using CSS.
 <pre>